Strippit Flywheel Bearings

 Stamped-Faces "Back to Back" (Facing Each Other in the Middle).

-Make Sure Both Bearings are Not Put In Backwards, or They Will Fail!
+Make Sure Both Bearings are NOT Put In Backwards, or They Will Fail!

 -- Apply Locktite 242 or 243 Thread-Lock to 6 Bolts, and Bolt On Inner Bearing